satpalsr/sdk/docs/server.chunk.md

 </td><td>

-Constructs a new instance of the `Chunk` class
+Creates a new chunk instance.

 </td></tr>